March for Diversity

 Roberto Acosta, LGBT activist, known as the Harlequin who leads the Marches for Diversity, and who was declared an illustrious figure of the city of Montevideo.

-The March for Diversity is a public demonstration held annually in the city of Montevideo on the last Friday of September since 2005.
+The March for Diversity (Marcha por la Diversidad) is a public demonstration held annually in the city of Montevideo on the last Friday of September since 2005.
 In recent years, it has also expanded to other parts of the country.

 It is the second-largest annual demonstration in Uruguay in terms of attendance, surpassed only by the March of Silence.
 The event takes place as part of the activities held during Diversity Month and was declared of ministerial interest by the Ministry of Social Development (MIDES) in 2012.

 Characteristics and history

 The event is organized by the Coordinating Committee for the March for Diversity, which brings together social organizations advocating for the expansion of rights for members of Uruguay's LGBT community.
 These groups fight for "a pluralistic society in which different ways of being are recognized and valued."
 In this spirit, the organizers state that "the march is not only a celebration of sexual diversity, but also a commitment to the broader struggle for a more egalitarian society in every sense."

 The march currently begins at Plaza de Cagancha, where the "March Pre-Event" is also organized.
 This includes stands and activities that start the day before and continue until the time of departure.
 The event ends at Plaza Primero de Mayo, in front of the Legislative Palace of Uruguay.
 In 2017, the main demand was for the passage of a Comprehensive Law for Trans People.
 In 2019, the rallying cry was "Fear is not the way."

 The steadily growing turnout year after year is one of the main reasons the march is now also being held in other cities across Uruguay.
 These include Colonia del Sacramento, the cities of Las Piedras and Santa Lucía in the department of Canelones, and the cities of Minas and José Pedro Varela in the department of Lavalleja, among others.

 The first precedent was a gathering in Plaza Libertad in Montevideo on June 28, 1992, held in recognition of International LGBT Pride Day.
 The first march took place the following year, named the Homosexual Pride March, and the Montevideo Departmental Government authorized it to proceed from the Obelisk to the esplanade of the University of the Republic, under heavy police surveillance.

 Rubén and Mario, LGBT activists who became the first same-sex couple to legally adopt a child in Latin America.